-The post in question was published on the “Australian Newsagency Blog” run by Fletcher, a 50% shareholder and director of NewsXpress Pty Ltd. The blog was read by newsagents and other persons associated within the newsagency industry and the post, entitled “Nasty Campaign from Nextra Misleads Newsagents”, was critical of the contents of a flyer circulated by NewsXpress’s competitor, Nextra, (the “Post”).
-The blog was not directly associated with the NewsXpress (which had its own blog) but was used by Fletcher to post articles that, for example, praised the strategies and benefits of joining NewsXpress and promoted Fletcher’s newsagency software.
+The post in question was published on the “Australian Newsagency Insights” run by Fletcher, a 50% shareholder and director of NewsXpress Pty Ltd. The insights was read by newsagents and other persons associated within the newsagency industry and the post, entitled “Nasty Campaign from Nextra Misleads Newsagents”, was critical of the contents of a flyer circulated by NewsXpress’s competitor, Nextra, (the “Post”).
+The insights was not directly associated with the NewsXpress (which had its own insights) but was used by Fletcher to post articles that, for example, praised the strategies and benefits of joining NewsXpress and promoted Fletcher’s newsagency software.

 The Trial Judge found that the posting of the relevant article was not conduct distinct from Fletcher’s relevant, actual or potential trading or commercial relationships and that, whilst it was not posted on behalf of NewsXpress, it was clear that it was posted to defend NewsXpress from what Fletcher saw as potential poaching of franchisees by Nextra.